gulmert89/studyRoom_mlops/README.md

         * This has `cold-start` problem.
 How do you recommend a brand-new restaurant which doesn't have any stars, reviews or comments?
 If no one interacted with this item, it won't be recommended to anybody.
     * **Content based filtering**: Model analyses you and the item, then matches it according to similar interests.
         * It solves the `cold-start` problem.
-        * but it requires a successful feature extraction from that brand-new item.
+        * but it requires a successful feature extraction process from that brand-new item.
 * ***Adding features*** is also an iterative process.
 The features are data as well!
 So, you add your features, train the model, do error analysis and observe the performance of the features you added, then iterate.
     * Error analysis can be harder if there is no good baseline (such as HLP) to compare to.
     * Error analysis, user feedback & benchmarking to competitors can all provide inspiration for features to add.